Eastern glass lizard: Habitat

 Eastern glass lizards are a common species near wetlands and moist soils.
 O. ventralis habitat consists of flatwoods adjacent to wetlands with sandy soils.
 They heavily rely on prescribed fire to maintain their habitat.
 They have also been found in tidal areas such as coastal dunes because they are resistant to salty conditions.
 Eastern glass lizards are most active during the day and can be found foraging in open habitats but also like to take refuge beneath debris.

 A study in 2020 found O. ventralis using a crayfish burrow as habitat in southeastern Mississippi.
 Various invertebrates and vertebrates are known to use these burrows but this is the first time a lizard species has been documented using a crayfish burrow.
 Limited research has been done but it could represent more widespread behavior.
 Direct mortality due to prescribed fire is of concern to land managers using fire as a management tool in the eastern glass lizard's habitat.

 Distribution

 O. ventralis is commonly found from extreme southeastern Virginia to south Florida and west to Louisiana.
 They are restricted to the coastal plains of the southeastern United States, and populations are restricted by the Mississippi River.
 Isolated records exist of its occurrence in Oklahoma and Missouri.
+Distribution of O. ventralis in these areas goes back to the Pleistocene, as several fossils have been found in Florida.

 Diet

 O. ventralis are opportunistic feeders that will eat almost anything that may cross their path, including insects, small mammals, eggs, small birds and sometimes even fruits or vegetation.
 Example's of prey they may feed on are: grasshoppers, crickets and beetles, spiders, small mice, snails, and the eggs of other reptiles and ground-nesting birds.
+Some eastern glass lizards have been documented as cannibalistic, consuming smaller conspecifics.
 They rely on their sense of smell and sharp eyesight to hunt during the day.
 Unlike snakes, glass lizards do not have flexible jaws, and this limits the size of prey items they can consume.
 They forage both above ground and underground in burrows.